Call for pages!

 Writing articles for Paged Out!

-In 5 simple steps!
+The process explained in 5 simple steps!

 Step 2: Write (or draw) the article